 1 tablespoon olive oil

-1 1/2 pounds onions, about 2 large, sliced into half moons
+1 1/2 pounds yellow or red onions (about 2 large onions), sliced into half moons

 3 1/2 pounds beef brisket